Teevity/ice/README.md

 6. Resource service (*)

   If you sign up with Amazon's beta detailed billing file with resources tags, you can use the breakdown feature and application group feature.
-You will need to implement interface ResourceService and have your own bootstrap.groovy create ProcessorConfig and ReaderConfig.
+You will need to subclass abstract class ResourceService and have your own bootstrap.groovy create ProcessorConfig and ReaderConfig.
+See SampleMapDbResourceService for a sample of subclass.

 7. Weekly cost email per application group (*)